asyml/stave/User Guide.md

 This chapter is to familiarize users with the permission system in Stave.

-With permission system, the user will be able to assign permission **per project**, **per project**.
+With permission system, the user will be able to assign permission **per project**, **per user**.
 For example, user Joe could be allowed to edit project A but not project B.